jadijadi/lpic1book/content/1026_linux_as_virtualization_guest.md

 - Elasticity: Lets you configure an automated increase/decrease in your service capacity based on request volume
 - SaaS: Software as a Service lets you use the software you need, on the Cloud as a Service.
 Think of having an online office suite for your company without installing anything on your workstations.

 There are programs like `cloud-init` which help you initialize your cloud machine with ease.
-This service can help you start machines based on templates on AWS, Azure, Digital Ocean and others with ease.
+This service can help you start machines based on templates on AWS, Azure, Digital Ocean, and others with ease.

 [1]:(https://aws.amazon.com/)
 [2]:(https://cloud.google.com/)